witnessmenow/Brian-Lough-Hardware/Hardware/Feather/Huzzah32 Debug Shield/README.md

 **Note:** This is only compatible with the Huzzah32, it will not work with any other feathers.

+This board was designed using EasyEDA and the project can be found [here](https://easyeda.com/ecenuig/huzzah32-debug-breakout)

 ## Required Additional Hardware

 On top of the BOM(which is one part), you will need the following